-The impact of Migration on the home country
+The impact of migration on the home country

-Loss of skilled labour:
+Loss of skilled labor:

 Population and markets:

-When parents leave, children and other dependents suffer the most, as they lose out on the important psychological development that they need from good parenting.
+When parents leave, children and other dependents suffer the most, as they lose out on the needed psychological development that they need from good parenting.
 Many of the children are exposed to social vices at an early age because there is no parental control.

 Remittances & Higher quality of life: